chikobava/kickstart/README.md

 * Copy your kickstart file to /tmp/centos/ks/ks.cfg
 * Edit grub

-To edit grub for [efiboot](https://bbs.archlinux.org/viewtopic.php?id=240034#:~:text=the%20live%20DVD%3F-,efiboot.,CD%2FDVD%20type%20installation%20medias.), you will need to mount (as writable) the .img file in `/tmp/centos/images/efiboot.img` (considering you've unpacked your iso in /tmp/centos folder).
-Then you will need to edit the EFI/BOOT/grub.cfg and add your options there.
+To edit grub for [efiboot](https://bbs.archlinux.org/viewtopic.php?id=240034#:~:text=the%20live%20DVD%3F-,efiboot.,CD%2FDVD%20type%20installation%20medias.), you will need to mount (as writable) the .img file in `/tmp/centos/images/efiboot.img`.<br> Then you will need to edit the EFI/BOOT/grub.cfg and add your options there.
 You can use the grub.cfg in configuration_files as a reference.
 You can also amend the [isolinux](https://wiki.syslinux.org/wiki/index.php?title=ISOLINUX) file in /tmp/centos/isolinux/isolinux.cfg.
-Now you can generate your custom ISO. [here] and [here]

 * Change to /tmp/
 Execute the following command: